-CBL INTERNATIONAL LIMITED: CBL International Reports 1H 2025 Results Highlighting Strong Biofuel Growth, Reduced Net Loss, and Improved Gross Profit Margin
+CBL International Limited: CBL International Reports 1H 2025 Results Highlighting Strong Biofuel Growth, Reduced Net Loss, and Improved Gross Profit Margin

-KUALA LUMPUR, Sept 5, 2025 - (ACN Newswire) - September 4, CBL International Limited (NASDAQ: BANL) (the 'Company' or 'CBL'), the listing vehicle of the Banle Group ('Banle' or 'the Group'), a leading marine fuel logistics company in the Asia-Pacific region, has announced its unaudited financial results for the six months ended June 30, 2025 on September 2, 2025.
+Kuala Lumpur, Sept.
+04, 2025 (GLOBE NEWSWIRE) -- CBL International Limited (NASDAQ: BANL) (the "Company" or "CBL"), the listing vehicle of the Banle Group ("Banle" or "the Group"), a leading marine fuel logistics company in the Asia-Pacific region, has announced its unaudited financial results for the six months ended June 30, 2025 on September 2, 2025.

 1H 2025 Financial and Operational Highlights